michael666nan/epluscontrol/docs/tutorial_1.md

 - **Control System**: A mechanism that regulates a process variable (temperature) to match a desired setpoint
 - **Feedback Control**: Using measurements (actual temperature) to adjust control actions (heating power)
+- **High-level vs Low-level Control**: High-level controller determines setpoints and distributes these to the low-level feedback controller
 - **Simulation**: Using EnergyPlus to model building physics and test control strategies
 - **Energy Efficiency**: Balancing comfort requirements with minimal energy consumption